March 2025

 What Is a Bus in Computing?
 Let Me Break It Down Simply

-When I first heard the term “bus” in computing, I thought of public transport.
-Ironically, the comparison isn’t too far off.
-Just like buses carry passengers between stops, a data bus carries information between components in a computer.
-So, what is a bus?
-It’s a set of electrical lines that allow data, addresses, and control signals to travel across different parts of a computer.
-Every single connection matters.
-After all, without a bus, your CPU couldn’t talk to memory, and nothing would work.
+When I first heard the term “bus” in computing, I imagined public transport — and the comparison fits surprisingly well.
+Just like buses carry passengers, a data bus carries information between computer components.
+So, what is a bus in computing?
+It’s a system of electrical lines that transfers data, addresses, and control signals across the hardware.
+Without it, the CPU couldn’t communicate with memory, and your entire computer would simply stop working.

 What Is a Bus in Computing?
 Let Me Break It Down Simply Read More »